3 November 2019

 Throughout the exhibition, see Fiona Grady's installation, A Glimpse of the East, which responds to the patterns, light and colours in the works on show in John Frederick Lewis: Facing Fame.

 Want to attend?
 Buy a ticket to this event

-Watts Gallery is a registered Charity.
+Watts Gallery Trust is a registered Charity.
 Charity No. 313612.
 All profits help us to provide excellent educational activities, stage critically acclaimed exhibitions, and maintain our collection, buildings and estate for future generations to enjoy.